ehalliwe/24-hr-guitarmageddon/README.md

 1433 - input buffer and output buffer schematics complete. working on adding bypass circuit into these\
 1440 - power cct with protect diode schematic complete.\
 1455 - passive bypass cct complete. that was a headache.
 3pdt on-on switch should work fine i think.\
+1501 - just kidding i did it wrong. blargh. switches make my head hurt. taking a break to walk the dogs.\